tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 </comment>
 <james {% include timecode %}>

-Not *any* asexual person! [laughter] I mean there's plenty of asexual people who have no interest in any sex.
+Not *any* asexual person! <u>[laughter]</u> I mean there's plenty of asexual people who have no interest in any sex.

 </james>
 </compare>
 <compare>
 <nick>

 That's true, there is- within the community there is kind of a marked, um, acknowledgment, a very quiet acknowledgment that some of the kinkiest people you ever meet are identifying as asexual.
-Uh, cause they keep their sex up here. [points to their own head.]
-Like, they just don't let it get out of their head.
+Uh, cause they keep their sex up here. <u>[points to their own head]</u> Like, they just don't let it get out of their head.
 It's-

 </nick>
 </compare>